 The Corinth Fire Department strives to deliver the best emergency services to the residents and visitors of Corinth.
-Our department is commited to the protection of life, property, and the environment with fire suppression, first responder medical services, rescue, public education, training, and emergency preparedness.
+Our department is committed to the protection of life, property, and the environment with fire suppression, first responder medical services, rescue, public education, training, and emergency preparedness.

+Services provided include fire suppression, EMS first responders, auto extrication, high-angle rescue, confined space rescue, fire prevention, and public fire education.
 The Corinth Fire Department averages about 200 calls per month with approximately 30 of the calls being fire and rescue calls.
-The remainding calls are first responder.
+The remaining calls are first responder.